pytchlang/pytch-tutorials/multiple-choice-quiz/tutorial.md

 (join (question) (join (ans_A) (join (ans_B) (ans_C))))
 ```

-In Python, you can join strings together using the `+` symbol; many
+In Python, you can join strings together using the `+` symbol.
+Many
 programming languages use `+` for this, because joining two strings
 together is a bit like adding them together.